Qloo: History

 Qloo was founded in 2012 by chief executive officer Alex Elias and chief operating officer Jay Alger.
-Qloo was tested on a private website in April 2012.
+Qloo initially launched an app designed for consumers, allowing them to understand their own tastes and receive personalized recommendations.
+The company amassed several million users and built a large catalog of cultural entities and corresponding user sentiment.
 In 2012, Qloo raised $1.4 million in seed funding from investors including Cedric the Entertainer, and venture capital firm Kindler Capital.

 Qloo had a public beta release in November 2012 after its initial funding.

 In 2013, the company raised an additional $1.6 million from Cross Creek Pictures founding partner Tommy Thompson, and Samih Toukan and Hussam Khoury, founders of Maktoob, an Internet services company purchased by Yahoo! for $164 million in 2009.

 On November 14, 2013, a website and an iPhone app were announced.
 The company later released an Android app, and tablet versions, in mid-2014.

+In 2015, Twitter approached Qloo about powering personalized social feeds and targeted eCommerce ads on the platform based on what users were posting.
+Qloo developed an enterprise-grade API to support Twitter’s needs.
+Twitter ended up pivoting to enable brands to use the social platform for customer service and support, but Qloo was able to sell access to its cultural intelligence via API to many other enterprise clients, marking the official transition from a B2C company to a B2B company.

 In 2016, Qloo secured $4.5 million in venture capital investment.
 The $4.5 million was split between a number of investors, including Barry Sternlicht, Pierre Lagrange, and Leonardo DiCaprio.
 In July 2017, Qloo raised $6.5 million in funding rounds from AXA Strategic Ventures, and Elton John.